 Plymouth Park Baptist Church is a part of the Southern Baptist Convention and confessionally holds to the Baptist Faith & Message (2000).
-Plymouth Park is also in friendly cooperation with the Texas Baptists and the Dallas Baptist Association.
-Along with that we want to include for you our basic beliefs that we hold deas as a church.
+Plymouth Park is also in friendly cooperation with the Southern Baptists of Texas Convention (SBTC), Texas Baptists (BGCT), and with the Dallas Baptist Association.
+Along with that we want to include for you our basic beliefs that we hold dear as a church.

 WE BELIEVE GOD IS TRIUNE